Ayush7614/Daily-Coding-DS-ALGO-Practice/README.md

 # Overview

-The main aim of the project is A repo for bringing all interview and competative programming question under one repo
+The main aim of the project is for bringing all interview and competative programming question under one repo

 ## Contributing